cx-language/cx/doc/spec.md

   pass-by-value temporary, i.e. a freshly copied or moved value.
 - `inout` can be applied to struct parameters, and causes any changes to the parameter to be reflected at the call site.

-#### Multiple return values

-Functions can return multiple values.
-In this case the return type is a comma-separated list of types.

-The individual return values can then be accessed as follows:

-> _multiple-return-value-assignment_ → _variable-declaration-list_ `=` _function-call_ `;`<br>

-where _variable-declaration-list_ is a comma-separated list of one or more _variable-declarators_.

-#### Named return values

-Function return values can be named.
-To do this, the following syntax can be used for an element of the _return-value-list_:

-> _named-return-value-declarator_ → _return-value-type_ _return-value-name_<br>

-An unnamed return value declarator would just leave the _return-value-name_ out.

 #### Private and public functions